holehouse-lab/protfasta/README.md

     pfasta --help

 And you're done.
 This also means you can now ``import`` and use **protfasta** in your Python workflow.

+## Simple example

+	import protfasta

+	# sequences is now a dictionary where keys are FASTA headers and values are sequences.
+    sequences = protfasta.read_fasta('inputfile.fasta')

 ## Errors and help
 For bug reports or errors please raise an issue on this github repository (see the [Issues](https://github.com/holehouse-lab/protfasta/issues) tab at the top).